jeremyrrose/record-collection/StepTwo.md

 * `createArtist` to add a new artist to the database
 * `createRecord` to add a new record and associate it with a particular artist

-These two `create` functions will need to take in an object containing artist or record data.
+The two `create` functions will need to take in an object containing artist or record data.
 From there, you can choose to use the `.create()` or `.insertOne()` methods of each model to insert the new entry in the database.

 >**PRO TIP:** If you make a bunch of malformed or duplicate MongoDB documents while you're testing your new functions, you can fairly easily run `db.dropDatabase()` in the `mongo` shell, then run `seed/artists.js` and `seed/records.js` files again in Node to start again with fresh data.